 This all leads to new understandings of human behavior and motivation, along with a blurring of the old physiology charts that mapped out discrete systems.
 The immune system, the gut, and the brain are so intertwined, we should declare the whole of psychophysiological functioning as more of a big network than individual systems.

 Where research flows, commercial enterprise follows.
 We are already seeing the expansion of a vibrant marketplace of digital tracking and apps for lifestyle coaching and brain optimization--all designed to get us humming along with enhanced, flexible and adaptive neuronal activation.
 Giving a boost to neurobiological flow of information can mean better emotional balance, attunement to communication, and body regulation.
 Although we tend to think at CIIS that nothing quite replaces the face-to-face interaction of therapeutic and healing relationships, it is fascinating to watch the steady creep of the transhuman movement--a sort of cyborg creation.

-You’ll find a range of ways to study neuroscience applications within programs at CIIS such as the the Integrative Health Studies M.A. degree.
+You’ll find a range of ways to study neuroscience applications within programs at CIIS such as the Integrative Health Studies Master's degree.
 You'll soon start quoting your favorite research, like this one of mine: human touch can positively influence gene expression through the activation of signal transduction molecules that span the cellular membrane.
 That's reason enough to book your massage now.